kea-dev/agile-history/README.md

 - [ ] A bulleted list of things you are currently working on.
 - [ ] A prioritized list of Programming languages and technologies you wanna work with.
 - [ ] A link to all your public repositories on GitHub.
-- [ ] Your GMail (if you have more, than just the one you'd like to use for sharing documents).
+- [ ] Your GMail (assuming you have one).
-- [ ] A short description of what you dream of working with - two years from now - when you graduate and enter the labour market as a full-fledged, full-time software developer.
+- [ ] A short description of what you dream of working with - a couple of years from now - when you graduate and enter the labour market as a full-fledged, full-time IT Architect.

 Also make sure: